tisanelabs/tisane-docs/apis/tisane-api-response-guide.md

 - `contentious` - Content likely to incite or provoke emotional reactions from individuals or groups.
 Also see: [Contentious Content](/guides/abuse/contentious.md)
 - `disturbing` - Graphic or unsettling descriptions that might be distressing to readers.
 Also see: [Disturbing Content](/guides/abuse/disturbing.md)
 - `no_meaningful_content` - Nonsensical or gibberish text that lacks clear meaning.
 Also see: [Meaningless Content](/guides/abuse/nomeaningfulcontent.md)
-- `data_leak` - Sensitive personal information.
+- `data_leak` - Sensitive personal information or privacy violations.
 For example: Passwords, ID numbers.
 Also see: [Data Leaks](/guides/abuse/dataleak.md)
 - `spam` - Spam content.
 Also see: [Spam](/guides/abuse/spam.md)
 - `social_hierarchy` - Forceful assertion of hierarchy in a community.
 For example: Someone is acting as a control freak.
 Also see: [Assertion of Hierarchy](/guides/abuse/socialhierarchy.md)
 - `generic` - Content that doesn't fit into any specific category; undefined.